Estelle Johnson: College career

-University of Kansas

 Johnson attended the University of Kansas where she played for the Jayhawks from 2006 to 2009.
 During her freshman season, she appeared in all 19 matches with 18 starts.
 She ranked fifth on the team with 1445 minutes played and helped the Jayhawks shut out eight opponents and hold 0.98 goals against average.
 She was named to the Big 12 All-Newcomer Team and was selected to the Cal Invitational All-Tournament Team.
 As a sophomore, she started all 21 matches for a total of 1,883 minutes – third most on the team.
 She was named Third Team All-Central Region by Soccer Buzz.
 During her junior season, Johnson started all 23 matches, playing a program-record 2,110 minutes.
 She was named All-Central Region by Soccer Buzz and the National Soccer Coaches Association of America (NSCAA) as well as to the Big 12 Championship All-Tournament Team and academic all-conference team.